The Fermionic Entanglement Entropy of the Vacuum State of a Schwarzschild Black Hole Horizon: Trace of the Limiting Operator

 \section{Trace of the Limiting Operator}

-In this section we will only consider the operator~$\Opa(\mathfrak{a}_{0,1})$ in~\eqref{a01def}.
-Of course, the same methods apply to $\Opa(\mathfrak{a}_{0,2})$. \begin{Notation} {\em{ In the following it might happen that in the symbol $a$ we can factor out a characteristic function in $\xi$, i.e.
+In this section, we shall analyze the operator~$\Opa(\mathfrak{a}_{0,1})$ in~\eqref{a01def}.
+Of course, the same methods apply to~$\Opa(\mathfrak{a}_{0,2})$. \begin{Notation} {\em{ In the following it might happen that in the symbol~$\CA$ we can factor out a characteristic function in~$\xi$, i.e.\

-In this case, we will sometimes denote the characteristic function in $\xi$ corresponding to the set $\Omega$ by $I_\Omega$.
-This is to avoid confusion with the characteristic function~$\chi_\Lambda$ in the variables $u$ or $u'$. }} \end{Notation}
+In this case, we will sometimes denote the characteristic function in~$\xi$ corresponding to the set~$\Omega$ by~$I_\Omega$ (this is to avoid confusion with the characteristic function~$\chi_{\mathcal{K}}$ in the variables~$u$ or~$u'$). }} \end{Notation}